Ustaše in Australia: The Bugojno group

 In June 1972, it was revealed by Yugoslavian authorities that a band of 19 armed men from the HRB, dubbed the Bugojno group or Operation Fenix, had been intercepted in Yugoslavia trying to conduct violent subversive activities.
 Their plans were to blow up bridges and government buildings and try to incite a rebellion in Yugoslavia.
 Of the 19 men, six were Australian citizens and a further 3 had lived in Australia.
 Brothers, Adolf and Ambroz Andrić together with Filip Bešlić, Ilija Glavaš, Ilija Lovrić and Pavo Vegar were killed in action, while three, Đuro Horvat, Vejsil Keškić and Mirko Vlasnović, were executed after a later trial.
 This incident created a significant controversy, especially after a HIRO training camp with a considerable explosives and ammunition cache was concurrently discovered in the Warburton Ranges.
 Commonwealth police raids conducted later on houses in Melbourne and elsewhere revealed that Srećko Rover was the main organiser of the Bugojno group and had fanciful plans to install himself as a minister if the incursion led to a successful overthrow of government in Croatia.

 Two other Croatian-Australian members of the HRB had been recruited for the Bugojno incursion but police action prevented their participation.
 Blaž Kraljević, who later became the commander of the HOS forces in the Croatian War of Independence, was arrested in Melbourne for liquor offences, while Zdenko Marinčic had been stopped at Frankfurt Airport with a firearm and four silencers hidden inside a toy koala.
 Marinčic, whose father was an Ustaša soldier that survived the Bleiburg repatriations, was sent back to Australia where he was jailed for six months.
 He avoided deportation to Yugoslavia and later became a prominent member of Croatian-Australian society.

-A quasi-fictional account of the Bugojno insurgency was written in 2017 by Australian journalist Tony Jones.